 The start of the hike

 The circular route begins at the baroque parish church in the village center and leads directly to a special place of spiritual and artistic significance: the Kalvarienberg.
-Here, eleven open wayside shrines with expressive mosaics from Herbert Wachter accompany the Way of the Cross up to the Calvary Chapel - an architecturally simple but atmospherically dense chapel with sweeping views over the Inn Valley.
+Here, eleven open wayside shrines with expressive mosaics by Herbert Wachter accompany the Way of the Cross up to the Calvary Chapel - an architecturally simple but atmospherically dense chapel with sweeping views over the Inn Valley.
 This place is a quiet experience, especially in the early hours of the morning.

 The Bärfall Chapel: a place of tranquillity

-The path continues to the hamlet of Bärfall, where the chapel of the same name is located between the farms.
+The path continues to the hamlet of Bärfall, where the chapel of the same name lies between the farms.
 This simple, brick building with a gabled roof and small ridge turret has been lovingly restored by the village community in recent years.
 The chapel serves as a place of quiet contemplation and reflects the deep connection of the inhabitants with their history and tradition.
 From here you can see as far as Innsbruck.

 The Schwaighof - highest point

-Continue to Ramkapelle
+Continue to the Ramkapelle

 From here, the path of the chapel circuit leads downhill again, down to the hamlet of Ram.
-Nestled into the gentle slope is a small Marienkapelle chapel - known today as the Ramkapelle - which is not only architecturally but also historically significant for the community.
+Nestled into the gentle slope is a small Marian chapel - known today as the Ram Chapel - which is not only architecturally but also historically significant for the community.
 It was built in 1815 after an extraordinary event is said to have taken place on July 20 of the same year: According to tradition, Our Lady appeared on a rock very close to where the church stands today on that summer's day.
 This Marian apparition deeply moved the villagers - as a sign of faith and gratitude, a chapel was built on that spot, which has served as a place of prayer and silent remembrance ever since.

 A castle along the way